 Counting the Quinze-Vingts

-Follow TheWaysBeyond in the small streets of the Quinze-Vingts, looking for a bit of history or a bite of French gastronomy, as the district is full of internationally recognized restaurants, as well as a historical food market, well-known for its specific and authentic atmosphere, so Parisian!
+Follow TheWaysBeyond in the shadow of the Bastille, through the small streets of the faubourg Saint-Antoine, looking for a bit of history or a bite of French gastronomy!
+The district is indeed full of internationally recognized restaurants, as well as a historical food market, well-known for its specific and authentic atmosphere, so Parisian!

 The walk preferably takes place in the morning to be able to end up in the food market before closing time, and where your guide will point you out some great local spots for lunch!